junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 They come home together, finally.

-It's still just the shabby hunter's cabin in the middle of nowhere of Whitefish, Montana.
+It's still just the shabby hunter's cabin in the middle of nowhere in Whitefish, Montana.
 But it's home, with all of them back together, Sam included.

-"Home sweet home," Dean sighs in a relief, rushing to drag his brother into a hug before he can protest.
+"Home sweet home," Dean sighs in relief, rushing to drag his brother into a hug before he can protest.

 Sam pats him on the back awkwardly, "Since when did you become a hugger?"
 He chuckles slightly.